 treatment cycles based on the joint utility of efficacy and toxicity.
 J American Statistical Assoc.
 110:711-722, 2015.

-estimation of targeted agent effects on biomarker change to predict clinical
+of targeted agent effects on biomarker change to predict clinical outcome.

-modalities for esophageal cancer based on total toxicity burden and
+esophageal cancer based on total toxicity burden and disease-free survival.
+J

 treatment comparison based on utilities of semi-competing risks in